 If you love pizza, then head back toward Washington Square to Tony's Pizza.
 It's on the corner of Union and Stockton Streets.

 If you love comedy, then North Beach is the place to see it!
 It's home to two famous comedy clubs: Cobb's and the Punchline.
-The long-running comedic musical Beach Blanket Babylon also runs in this district every night.
 Click here to check out the latest comedy club schedule.

 Caffe Trieste is on the corner of Grant Avenue and Vallejo Street.
 The easiest way to get here from Union Square is to take the 30 bus.
 Pick it up on the corner of Stockton and Sutter Streets.

 Take it to Stockton Street and Columbus Avenue.
 You will then walk one block south on Columbus until you find Vallejo Street.
 Head east (toward the hill – although you won't walk up it) just one block until you reach Caffe Trieste.
 The ride takes about 10 minutes.